peppapig13132/StripeMetrics-Frontend/README.md

 2. Install Dependencies

-    Install the necessary dependencies for both the React
+    Install the necessary dependencies for the Frontend - React project.
     ```
     npm install
     ```